What To Pack

 Dry Season (June – October, January – February)

-The best time for safaris and outdoor activities.
-Days are hot, but mornings and nights can be cold, especially in high-altitude areas like Serengeti, Ngorongoro, and Mount Kilimanjaro.
+The best time for safaris and outdoor activities in Tanzania is during the dry season, when wildlife viewing is at its peak.
+Days are warm and sunny, but mornings and nights can be surprisingly cold especially in high-altitude areas like the Serengeti, Ngorongoro Crater, and Mount Kilimanjaro.

 🔹 Clothing: